 List for obtaining information from stakeholders for the care questions study.

 Provides a forum for critical researchers to debate caregiving issues, provides a link between the voluntary sector and academia, and to advertise caregiving events, publications, and projects.

-A place for researchers, practitioners and policy makers to share and exchange information on the evidence base for carer services, research and policy, and the ESRC Seminar Series 'Carers in the 21st Century', to encourage and develop more relevant and robust collaborative research-based evidence
+A place for researchers, carers, service users, third sector organisations, practitioners and policy makers to share and exchange information on the evidence base for carer services, research and policy

 This Network provides a space for critical learning, dialogue and exchange between practitioners, academics, policy makers and children and young people to innovate thinking and practice concerning children's participation